unknown-wq/SmartTVControl/README.md

 Script automatically seacrh SmartTV's in network
 Dependencies: pychromecast

 *use --d to show uids and other device's info
+work only if any user are connected